 Ignoring Malfunctioning Traffic Signals

-If the accident that caused your injuries occurred in a way not listed above, we still want to hear from you and may be able to help you file a claim and recover damages.
-For a free consultation, call The Law Offices of Anidjar & Levine at 1-800-747-3733.
+If the accident that caused your injuries occurred in a way not listed above, we still want to hear from you and may be able to help you file a claim with the insurance company.

-Proving Liability for a Failure to Yield Car Accident
+Proving Liability for a Failure To Yield Car Accident in Florida

-A car accident lawsuit usually involves negligence behind the wheel.
+A car accident claim or lawsuit usually involves negligence behind the wheel.
 To prove negligence and hold the other driver liable, we have to demonstrate three things:

 Duty of Care